Rating: ![]()

 But his adversary is the head of all the gangs at Emperor--Shiratori Hinako.
 She's no ordinary opponent, and isn't about to let him mess up her perfectly good (by her standards, anyway) school, either.
 But, to complicate matters more, you don't get to the top without making some enemies, and they're bound to side with the new power on campus.
 Then there's that scientist who has devoted his life to tracking down his escaped experiment.
 Oh, yes... there's also a little thing that has to do with Lucky Kitty Gym Shorts...

-At first, The Ultimate Teacher looks like just another off-kilter anime fighting action comedy, but things keep getting stranger and stranger until you have to ask yourself just who thought up this madness.
-If you happen to be blessed (or cursed) with just the right sense of humor, you may well also find yourself rolling on the floor gasping for breath.
+At first, The Ultimate Teacher looks like just another off-kilter brawling-action-comedy, but things keep getting stranger and stranger until you have to ask yourself just who thought up this madness.
+If you happen to be blessed (or cursed) with just the right sense of humor (which is to say mine), you may well also find yourself rolling on the floor gasping for breath.

-Being one of those people who finds a sort of beauty in the type of calculated randomness that shows like The Tick embody, I have to say that The Ultimate Teacher is truly inspired.
+Being one of those people who finds a sort of beauty in the type of calculated randomness that shows like The Tick embody, I consider The Ultimate Teacher inspired.
 If nothing else, I promise that you'll never look at gym shorts the same way again.
-(I'm being intentionally vague about the underwear thing--to describe much about the plot would just rob it of some of the humor.)
+(I'm being intentionally vague about the underwear thing--to describe much about the plot would rob it of some of the humor.)

-Of course, that's a big part of what makes a really good parody in my eyes: Reasonably sympathetic characters put in preposterous situations in a world that still follows its own logic.
-The Ultimate Teacher has all of the above--it's crazed, but it makes sense.
+Of course, that's a big part of what makes a really good parody in my eyes: Reasonably sympathetic characters put in preposterous situations in a world that sticks to its warped internal logic.
+The Ultimate Teacher has all of the above--it's crazed, but it (sort of) makes sense.
 Hinako and even Ganpachi, for all his malicious tenacity, are both characters you can be bothered to care about, and the rest of the whacked-out crew have personality as well.

-The Japanese voice acting is lots of fun.
-The Ultimate Teacher himself is quite a character, and the rest of the cast has all the classic overblown cheese of any good anime action movie.
-There is a little-known dub, but I haven't seen it.
+Apart from minor timing issues, though, the original Japanese audio is lots of fun.
+The Ultimate Teacher himself, voiced by relative unknown Naoto Takenaka, is quite a character, and the rest of the small cast has all the classic overblown cheese of any good anime action movie.
+USM did produce a little-known English dub, but I haven't seen it.

-The music during the movie is fittingly over the top, although it gets a little quiet toward the end.
-The end theme, by the popular rock group Kome Kome Club, is worth particular note.
-The offbeat humor they're known for is a perfect match for The Ultimate Teacher, and indeed they serve up an appropriately raucous and silly song.
+The music during the movie is fittingly over-the-top, although it gets a little quiet toward the end.
+The end theme, however, is worth particular note: By the popular rock group Kome Kome Club, the irreverent humor they're known for is a perfect match for The Ultimate Teacher, and indeed they serve up an appropriately raucous and silly song.

 I honestly can't say that The Ultimate Teacher will appeal to many people--most will probably find it too weird for its own good.
-But for those with the right sense of humor and an affinity for the truly bizarre, it is a inspired gem and one that shouldn't be missed, if you can find it.
+But for those with the right sense of humor and an affinity for the truly bizarre, it is an inspired gem and one that shouldn't be missed, if you can dig it up.

 Something like a cross between Project A-ko, Battle Royal High School, and Street Fighter II, but even stranger than that sounds.
 The more recent and majorly fanserivce-heavy Ikki Tousen is also vaguely similar, and Excel Saga, while drastically more hyperactive and random, is certainly as scary-weird.